voxpupuli/puppet-openvpn/README.md

 Details of these ciphers and their uses can be found in the documentation links above.

 Note : TLS ciphers suites shipped with OSes ubuntu14.04 and debian8 are too old compared to our default values.
-If these OSes hosts the server with clients more moderns, you will probably have to use custom value for option `tls_cipher`.
+If the openvpn server is running on these OSes with clients on more modern OSes, you will probably have to use custom value for option `tls_cipher`.

 ## Contributions